leadtrip/mayden-shopping/README.md

 `http://localhost:9051`

-And log in with either user jon or sue who both have the password notverysecret
+And log in with either user jon or sue who both have the password m4yD3N